Reportage wedding photography in East Sussex

 Goodsoal Oast wedding ceremony - an East Sussex wedding venue

 Then it was up the A21 (surprisingly clear), to Burwash and Goodsoal Oast.
 The rain came.
 It was heavy, it stopped, it drizzled, it stopped, it drizzled again.
 It held off as Zoë walked across from the main house and into the ceremony.

 The plan was for the couple to walk around to the back of the house and admire the view across the Sussex Weald, as the guests prepared for the confetti bombardment.
-Not only was it drizzling, there was little view – with very low cloud cover.
+Not only was it drizzling, there was little to see given the very low cloud cover.
 But as the rain started to get heavier, it was down the road, to The Soul House, in Burwash.
 An open-sided tent, a pie van and lots of drinks.
-A very, very relaxed wedding reception – and we even managed to grab the few minutes of sunshine for a couple portrait.
+A very, very relaxed Festival style wedding reception - and we even managed to grab the few minutes of sunshine for a couple portrait.
 The briefest of rainbows even.
-By evening the tent was lit up and glowing ( apart from the constant power outages…)
+By evening the tent was lit up and glowing ( apart from the constant power outages...)

 Dancing was to be in the 'ballroom', with music by the jazz and swing band, Hullabaloo.
 Calling it a ballroom might be stretching it a bit - not a big room at all.
 I was shooting on a 20mm lens, dodging the elbows.
 (Camera in the face a couple of times) But as you see below, it went down well.